lbttim/SBZPortal/readme.md

 ## 🖼️ Screenshots

-> Below are examples of key sections of the Sokol web app interface.
+> Below are examples of key sections of the web app interface.

 | Connected Drones | Flight History | Live Map |
 |:----------------:|:---------------:|:--------------:|